 The American Association of Orthodontists recommends that children see an orthodontist as early as age seven.
 At this stage of development, we will be able to see the relationship of the teeth to the rest of the mouth and determine foreseeable issues down the line.

-If our team determines that a child needs early treatment, we can more readily correct the growth of the jar or a bite problem such as an overbite.
-By addressing issues early, Dr. Hutta or Dr. Price can ensure your son or daughter’s teeth come in properly.
+If our team determines that a child needs early treatment, we can more readily correct the growth of the jaw or a bite problem such as an overbite.
+By addressing issues early, Dr. Hutta and Dr. Price can ensure your son or daughter’s teeth come in properly.

 - Your child is losing teeth earlier or later than normal (ideally the baby teeth begin to fall out at age five, and permanent teeth are in place around age thirteen)